FirebaseExtended/parse-migration-tools/README.md

 # Parse Migration Tools

 This is a set of code to help you think about migrating from Parse to Firebase.
-This project compliments the talk "Migrate to Firebase" from Google I/O and the Parse migration guide for Firebase.
+This project complements the talk "Migrate to Firebase" from Google I/O and the Parse migration guide for Firebase.
 For additional information see:

 * [The talk](https://www.youtube.com/watch?v=RWM9J6Mvu-4) on YouTube
 * [The slides](https://migrateto.firebaseapp.io) on Firebase Hosting